playbball212/MetricData/README.md

-Your Web API should support the following actions:
+This  Web API supports the following actions:
 1. Create a Metric – the API should allow the user to create metrics.
 2. Post Values to a Metric - the API should allow the user to post a decimal value to a created metric.
 Please note that user should be able to create multiple metrics so you should be able to